fordinator/talking-LLM-chatbot/README.md

 You will need to do the `pip install mistralai` as above, along with `pip install io select wave.`

 And don't forget to read the comments!

-### Customization

-Further instructions for customization are in the comment sections of `joi_clean.py`.
-You can give the bot a different System Prompt so it has a personality entirely of your own design.
-You can select from among the 3,000+ voices available in the ElevenLabs Voice Library to give it exactly the voice you prefer.

-Consult the comments of `joi_clean.py` for further details.
-YOU WILL NEED TO READ AND USE YOUR BRAIN.

-Please none that due to the publicly available nature of OpenAI and ElevenLabs, usage of their services for illegal or sexual, violent or bigoted content is a violation of their terms of service and may result in legal action.

-However I keep a `joi_dirty.py` script on my Discord that you can use to bypass some of these restrictions.
-You'll just have to join and ask me for it.
-It is... a bit more complicated to set up.

 ### Support